XinFinOrg/Docs-XF/docs/general/faq.md

 	The top-150 most-voted candidates will be promoted to masternode during the next epoch and will be able to sign blocks and collect rewards.
 	All the voters (stakers) who supported the elected masternodes will receive rewards proportional to the amount of XinFin voted.

-!!! quote "How do I vote?"
-    Any token holder can vote.
-	Login to XinFinMaster and then click 'Vote' on a node.
-	Then enter the amount of XinFin you want to vote (minimum is 100 XinFin).
-	You vote by depositing (staking) tokens to a smart-contract associated with a masternode candidate.

 	There are many ways to vote in XinFinMaster: